Installation & IDE Setup

 Bootstrap Scripts

-Although the Mill example projects come with their own ./mill
+The Mill example projects in this documentation come with ./mill

 Downloading a mill